crutcher/tapestry/docs/TapestryProjectOverview.md

 ecosystems; most notably [PyTorch](https://pytorch.org/), [TensorFlow](https://www.tensorflow.org/),
 and [Jax](https://jax.readthedocs.io/).

-These projects all started with an API surface they wished to replicate, namely the [NumPy API](https://numpy.org/), which is a popular library for numerical computing in Python; and is itself a partial clone of [R](https://www.r-project.org/), a popular language for statistical computing.
+The semantics of these environments take strong motivation from the [NumPy API](https://numpy.org/), which is a popular library for numerical computing in Python; and is itself a partial clone of [R](https://www.r-project.org/), a popular language for statistical computing.
 These statistical libraries have deep roots in the statistical and artificial intelligence communities, and have been optimized for the ease of use of researchers, analysts, and developers working in statistics, signal processing, and artificial intelligence.

-As the primary goal of the extant GPU-accelerated tensor environments was to support acceleration of research communities which were already working in numpy, R, and other similar languages, the initial versions of these libraries focused heavily on providing a drop-in replacement for numpy, and on providing a similar high-level API for the manipulation of tensors.

-Optimization-friendly expression algebras (which support aggressive re-write operations) require a significant amount of additional information about the operations being performed, and place strong restrictions on the families of operations which are even permitted.

-Worse, due to the restrictions, it is quite difficult to retrofit an existing tensor algebra with the necessary information to support aggressive re-write operations; as it is quite likely than many existing operations in the algebra to be retrofitted will not be compatible with the necessary restrictions.
+As sharding and re-write safe semantics are complex mathematical properties, they are not present by default in expression algebras; the algebras must be carefully designed to support them, and must strictly exclude operations which are not compatible with these properties.

-**NumPy** wasn't written to be optimized in this way.
-A large portion of the api surface is compatible with the necessary restrictions, but a significant portion is not.
-The same is true of the libraries which were written as developer api replacements for numpy.
+The semantics of NumPy's operations were not designed with sharding and aggressive re-write operations in mind; and while a large portion of the api surface is compatible with the necessary restrictions, a significant portion is not.
+Complicating the matter, the libraries are generally embedded in interpreted languages, and frequently intermixed with arbitrary code in those languages.

-At the same time, the total investment being spent on power and compute resources for large tensor operations is growing rapidly; even small improvements in the efficiency of the above libraries translates into millions of dollars of savings in power and compute resources.

-Their development budgets are driven by small scale gains with massive compounding effects; and as a result the teams are largely precluded from exploring ground-up re-writes of their tensor algebras to support aggressive re-write operations.
+In order to successfully extract a polyhedral type tensor block algebra expression from a PyTorch program; it is necessary to retro-fit signatures onto PyTorch, to write python code walking analysis, and to force that code to lie inside a complex semantic boundary which is extremely difficult to explain to users.
+Despite this, due to the extreme machine costs of large tensor operations, a number of projects attempt to do just this; at larger and large costs for smaller and smaller gains.

+A single training run of a large AI model can cost more than $100M; and the execution lifetime of a trained model can easily consume 10k GPU-years.

+A ground-up re-imagination of the development tensor algebra is possible on the back of the polyhedral model, and this opens the possibility of a new generation of tensor algebra which is optimized for aggressive re-write operations; replacing small efficiency gains with large double-digit percentage gains.

+The development cost is akin to bootstrapping any new optimizing compiler; and the primary goal of the **Tapestry** project is to develop tools at each stage which reduce the future costs of R&D on **Tapestry**, in support of being able to build the strongest possible optimizer for the restricted _polyhedral type tensor block expression algebra_ which **Tapestry** represents.

+The expectation is not a drop-in replacement for PyTorch, Jax, or NumPy; not an environment where Tensor operations freely intermix with arbitrary code; but something more akin to SQL or Apache Spark/Beam, where expressions are built up using symbolic operations, and passed to either compilers or execution engines which can produce optimized code for a variety of target architectures.

+If we take the machine budgets of existing AI companies at face value, where some companies have
+$1B/year machine budgets; finding a 10% improvement in the efficiency of the optimizer would be worth $100M/year to that company.

+PyTorch, TensorFlow, and Jax are all pursuing the top-end of this problem; seeking ways to improve the efficiency of code written using their runtime / semantics models, without changing the semantics of the code.

+**Tapestry** is pursuing the bottom-end of this problem; seeking a better foundation for the development of tensor algebra expressions, with a target on never needing to develop program-understanding code scanners, or back port missing semantics to the tensor algebra.

 ### Target Developer Experience